zxkevinxz/ai-hero/examples/_TODO/ai-engineer-roadmap/00.2-what-is-an-ai-engineer/article.md

 The real challenge isn't writing prompts - it's building reliable, scalable applications that effectively leverage AI capabilities while adhering to software engineering best practices.

+## AI Engineers vs AI-assisted Developers

+Let's clear up a common confusion:

+- An **AI Engineer** builds applications that use AI (like ChatGPT wrappers or RAG systems).
+- An **AI-assisted Developer** uses AI tools (like Cursor or GitHub Copilot) to write code faster.

+While both roles use AI, they serve different purposes: AI Engineers create AI-powered apps, while AI-assisted Developers use AI to enhance their development workflow.

 ## Can A Web Developer Become An AI Engineer?

 Yes!
 Web developers are well-suited to become AI Engineers.
 The best web developers share a laser focus on practical delivery and user needs - qualities that are just as crucial in AI engineering.